romii0x/zknote/infrastructure/terraform/README.md

 ### Networking
 - VPC with CIDR `10.0.0.0/16`
-- 2 public subnets for ALB
+- 2 public subnets for ALB and ECS (cost optimized)
-- 2 private subnets for ECS and RDS
+- 2 private subnets for RDS only
-- NAT Gateway for private subnet internet access
+- **No NAT Gateway** - ECS uses public subnets for direct internet access

 ### Security Groups
 - **ALB**: Allows HTTP/HTTPS from internet